Know in one minute about Turmeric oil health benefits

 13. Treat rheumatoid arthritis

-Turmeric essential oil is nontoxic inhibit joint swelling (90-100% inhibition) thus this oil may be useful in the treatment of rheumatoid arthritis (RA), significant morbidity and mortality (18).
+Turmeric essential oil is nontoxic inhibits joint swelling (90-100% inhibition) thus this oil may be useful in the treatment of rheumatoid arthritis (RA), significant morbidity, and mortality (18).

 12. Antibacterial properties of Turmeric oil